Vice Admiral James Malloy

 Malloy assumed duties as commander of U.S. Naval Forces Central Command, U.S. 5th Fleet and Combined Maritime Forces in December 2018.

-United Kingdom Maritime Component Commander & Deputy Commander Combined Maritime Forces
+United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces

 Chief of Staff Combined Maritime Forces (COS CMF)

-A native of Hanford, California, Commander Micah Maxwell graduated from the United States Naval Academy in 1999 with a degree in Ocean Engineering.
+A native of Hanford, California, Captain Micah Maxwell graduated from the United States Naval Academy in 1999 with a degree in Ocean Engineering.

 After completing nuclear power and submarine basic training, Maxwell reported to the fast attack submarine USS Charlotte (SSN 766) in April 2001.
 Other assignments at sea include serving as the engineer officer on USS Alaska (SSBN 773) during a refueling overhaul; executive officer aboard USS Cheyenne (SSN 773), earning the Submarine Squadron 7 Battle Efficiency Award for Excellence; and commanding officer of USS Buffalo (SSN 715), completing one Western Pacific deployment and a change of home port.